I recently watched the most amazing animal rescue story play out on Facebook and wanted to make sure it got told.

 But something magical happened on this day.

-She was afraid – and was not aware there was help out there and felt this was her only choice.
+She was afraid and was not aware there was help out there and felt this was her only choice.
+But she learned differently, very quickly.

 Comments started coming in with various tags to different rescues, people noted about pet food pantries and other opportunities to help the owner.